Rupa Rani Tirkey: Commonwealth Games

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.

 Asia Pacific Championships

 Tirkey has won three medals at the Asia Pacific Bowls Championships; the latest medal success was a bronze medal at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.

 Asian Championships

 In the Asian Lawn Bowls Championship, Tirkey has won bronze medal in women's triples in 2014 followed by silver in women's triples and bronze in women's fours, both in 2016.

 In 2023, she won the fours gold medal at the 14th Asian Lawn Bowls Championship in Kuala Lumpur.
+In 2025 she won a gold medal in the triples at the 16th Asian Lawn Bowls Championship in Clark City, Philippines.